sodabubblewine/sodabubblewine.github.io/README.md

 You can do all of this and bring Skinner's analysis of verbal behavior into the abstract realm of orderd pairs to get something beyond 'x from y on z' with descriptive premises for 'x', 'y', and 'z' (as in Quine's "Free Logic and Virtual Classes" of 1994).
 I set this up to shift from propositions to ordered pairs where the theory of ordered pairs is clear: they are identical when their components are.
-What both Quine and Skinner do is to maek all these excursions to simulate some abstract object tempated on a mental or physical analysis moot.
+What both Quine and Skinner do is to make all these excursions to simulate some abstract object tempated on a mental or physical analysis moot.
-You can skip them entirely and nothing scared disappears.
+You can skip them entirely and nothing sacred disappears.

-It may continue to feel as if the sacred has been paraphrased away, but, whether you go with Skinner or Frege, that would be letting psycholgoy intrude upon philosophy.
+It may continue to feel as if the sacred has been paraphrased away, but if you stick with Frege then that would be letting psycholgoy intrude upon philosophy.

 ### 2025 0427 1326
 The word 'sadness' contains 'adn' which is also one of my common mispellings of 'and'.